Ricardo-005/sentinel-ai-ops-dashboard/README.md

 # 🛡️ AI Ops Sentinel - Security Monitoring Dashboard

 **SentinelAI** is an advanced security ecosystem built to protect web applications against modern cyber threats.
-This repository contains the **Operations Dashboard**, a "Silent Luxury" styled interface designed to visualize and manage threats detected by an intelligent WAF engine in real-time.
+This repository contains the **Operations Dashboard**, a Silent Luxury styled interface designed to visualize and manage threats detected by an intelligent WAF engine in real-time.

 ---